HE pay and salaries

 Single pay spine

 Prior to 2004 there were a number of different pay grading structures within UK HE.
 In 2004 UCU members - then as AUT and NATFHE - accepted a significant new agreement - 'The Framework Agreement for the modernisation of pay structures'.
 This led to higher education salary arrangements undergoing major change and individual universities have been required to implement new pay and grading arrangements mapped to a national single pay spine, effective from no later than 1 August 2006.
+See Deal reached in university pay talks.

 The national single pay spine, on which local grading arrangements will now be based, is negotiated by the academic sub-committee of JNCHES.
 UCU, as the largest UK union for academic and academic-related staff, is the majority union on this sub-committee.